barkprotocol/airdrop-launchpad/README.md

-# BARK | Token Sale & Airdrop Launchpad
+# BARK | Airdrop Launchpad

 ## Overview

-BARK Token Sale & Airdrop Launchpad is a decentralized application (dApp) built on the Solana blockchain that enables users to verify their eligibility and claim BARK tokens.
+BARK Protocol´s Airdrop Launchpad is a decentralized application (dApp) built on the Solana blockchain that enables users to verify their eligibility and claim BARK tokens.
 This project leverages cutting-edge technologies like Next.js, TypeScript, and React while seamlessly integrating with Solana wallets to ensure an intuitive and secure user experience.

 - **Frontend**:
   - **Next.js**: For server-side rendering and static site generation.